MAXimized490/MandA-BofM/.github/ISSUE_TEMPLATE/update-mod-request.md

 name: Update Mod Request
 about: Use this when requesting a mod be updated to a new version.
 title: Update modName
-labels: Mod Update Request
+labels: Update Mod Request
-assignees: ''
+assignees: MAXimized490

 ---